MicrosoftDocs/Hololens/hololens/certificate-manager.md

 To find a specific certificate in the list quickly, there are options to sort by name, store or expiration date.
 Users may also directly search for a certificate.
 To view individual certificate properties, select the certificate and click on **Info**.

 Certificate installation currently supports .cer and .crt files.
 Device Owners can install certificates in Local Machine and Current User;  all other users can only install into Current User.
-Users can only remove certificates installed directly from the Settings UI.
-If a certificate has been installed through other means, it must also be removed by the same mechanism.

 ## To install a certificate: